 education and member awareness programs.

-- Member e-mail and Facebook lists.
+- Added communication through member e-mail and Facebook lists.

 - Continued Emu oil research